lambdacoffee/KassonLib/README.md

 - For WINDOWS:
     - Navigate to: "..\KassonLib-master\bin\bat\" & run install.bat
     - Go through the prompt messages & installation with Fiji/ImageJ
-- For Linux/macOS (terminal commands delineated as $ ... ):
+- For Linux (terminal commands delineated as $ ... ):
     - Navigate to: "../KassonLib-master/bin/sh/" & open a terminal instance in this path
     - $ chmod +x install.sh
     - $ "${PWD}"/install.sh
     - Follow the prompts that are printed on the terminal display
     - When prompted, paste/input ImageJ/Fiji path, for example: "/home/UserProfile/Desktop/Fiji.app/ImageJ-linux64"
     - Go through the prompt messages & installation with Fiji/ImageJ
+- For macOS (terminal commands delineated as $ ... ):
+    - pass
+    - oof

 ***